kumalee/learning/english/esstential-grammar.md

 Is your friend English?
 Yes, he is.
 Are these your keys?
 Yes, they are.
 That's my seat.
 No, it isn't.

+# I am doing (present continuous)
+She's eating.
+She isn't reading.
+I'm eating.
+It's raining.
+The sun isn't shining.
+They're running.
+The aren't walking.
+I'm working.
+I'm not watching TV.
+Maria is reading a newspaper.
+She isn't eating. (or She's not eating.)
+The bus is coming.
+We're having dinner.
+You're not listening to me. (or You aren't listening...)
+The children are doing their homework.
+She's wearing a hat.
+They're playing football.
+I'm not watching TV.
+Please be quiet.
+I'm working. (= I'm working now.)
+Look, there's Sarah.
+Shes' wearing a brown coat. (= she is wearing it now.)
+The weather is nice.
+It's not raining.
+Where are the children?
+They're playing in the park.
+(on the phone) We're having dinner now.
+Can I call you later?
+You can turn off the television.
+I'm not watching it.

+come -> coming, write -> writing, dance -> dancing, run -> running,
+sit -> sitting, swim -> swimming, lie -> lying